 The larger muscles in the body "guard" to protect you from more serious injuries causing extreme tightness and/or spasms.
 Smaller muscles turn off, producing weakness and feelings of tiredness.
 As a result, pain is experienced even when trying to perform everyday regular activities.

-We provide soft tissue mobilization and muscle energy techniques to decrease muscle spasms and restore normal muscle length.
+Your Physical Therapist will provide soft tissue mobilization and muscle energy techniques to decrease muscle spasms and restore normal muscle length.
 Passive range of motion is also introduced with modalities (i.e. ice, heat, electrical stimulation).
 Once pain is reduced and managed, light progressive resistance exercises are started.
 We will manage progressions to ensure proper healing and restoration of strength.

 If you do not have either PIP or MedPay, then your health insurance can be used (subject to normal deductibles, copays, and co-insurances).
 If a 3rd party is responsible for the collision, their insurance company will typically reimburse your auto insurance or health insurance when the case settles.